 Louisiana has a lot of specific naming restrictions for nonprofit corporations registered in the state.
 You can’t use specific words related to banking, charitable giving, and financial activities.
 Section 204 and 204.1 of Louisiana Nonprofit Corporation Law list all the naming restrictions.

 Once you choose a name, search the state database to make sure the name you want is available.
 You might also want to check for available domain names and register those using ZenBusiness’s domain name service.

 Sometimes you come up with the perfect name but aren’t ready to file with the state.
 To prevent someone else from taking your name until you are ready to file, reserve the business name using ZenBusiness’s name reservation service.

 Step 3: Choose a Louisiana registered agent

 A registered agent is the person who receives legal notices (such as notices of lawsuits) as well as official mail sent from the Secretary of State to your Louisiana nonprofit corporation.

 You can be your own registered agent, but it’s usually more convenient to use a registered agent service.
 A registered agent must have a business address to get notices from the Secretary of State during regular business hours.
 If you do it yourself, you need to commit to being there during those office hours.
 ZenBusiness’s registered agent service makes sure there’s someone at a specified business address to get those necessary documents and pass them along to you.

-File your Articles of Incorporation with the Louisiana Secretary of State Office
+Step 4: File your Articles of Incorporation with the Louisiana Secretary of State Office

 Your Articles of Incorporation application must meet specific requirements.
 It should: